niknak1379/ObsidianNotes/content/05-Project-Docs/Personal Website Docs/V-2.0/Edit Page Design.md

 	1. basically could be also the same as the normal with the default being empty, but then if you call it from the edit and pass in the project name as a prop, you can call the DB and get all the information.

 Yeah okay i dont need to write a separate page for it, editing whats already here just with a {accessToken && <></>} is a lot easier.

+## how interaction works and what is editable?

+have all of it in text fields that are editable, pre populate it by that. and then send it to the backend like that.

+What to do with the file uploads?
+Have to setup S3 bucket and user upload stuff with multer